oasisprotocol/old-docs/src/operators/joining-the-testnet.md

 # Worker configuration.
 worker:
   registration:
-    # In order for the node to register itself the entity.json of the entity used to
+    # In order for the node to register itself the entity.json of the entity
-    # provision the node must be available on the node
+    # used to provision the node must be available on the node.
     entity: /serverdir/node/entity/entity.json

 # Consensus backend.